Camping Near the North York Moors

 Are there any hiking trails or walking paths near the campsites in the North York Moors?

 Things to do and see while camping in the North York Moors

 At 553 square miles North York Moors National Park is the smallest of Yorkshire's three National Parks, but is home to the largest expanse of unbroken wild heather moorland in England.
 The moors cover around a third of the park and run to the coast between Staithes and Scarborough, the location for one of our Club campsites.
 Camping in the North York Moors provides beautiful views and from July to early September the heather bursts into flower turning the moors a vivid purple.

 Pilgrims found peace and settled on the Moors.
 Their legacy remains in the wealth of important ruined abbeys, historic churches and priories across the area.
+Discover the impressive ruins of Rievaulx Abbey, one of England’s most powerful Cisterian monasteries, in the North York Moors National Park.
 The landscape is dotted with crosses that helped them find their way and are, perhaps the most recognisable feature of the Moors today.

 On the Parks’ western boundary are the Hambleton and Cleveland Hills.
 The dales are a greener, more gentle landscape within the Park, with pockets of woodland and dotted with stone villages, abbeys and castles.

 About one fifth of the National Park is covered with trees, providing the habitat for many species of wildlife and a place for recreation with a plentiful supply of waymarked walks and cycle routes and easy access trails.
+Keep an eye out for fascinating wildlife including the moorland merlin, the UK’s smallest bird of prey.
+To identify more birds, check out our British bird identifier guide.
 This is a great area for those considering camping in North Yorkshire and our Scarborough campsite is a top site for families.